ruimeng2004/CSC1004-2024Spring/README.md

 # CSC1004-2024Spring
-All the project gets full score.
+All the projects get full score.